H.E. Dza Kilung Jigme Rinpoche, President, Board of Directors

 After many years of interest in Buddhism and Tibet, Cary met Kilung Rinpoche in 2005, and became his student.
 She’s been a longtime sponsor of Tibetan families, whom she met on her pilgrimages to India, Nepal and Tibet.
 Cary is a community gardener deeply involved with sustainability education and service learning.
-She coordinates the South Whidbey School District Farm and Garden Program.
+She coordinates the South Whidbey School Farms Program.

 Mully Mullally, Advisory Board

 I have spent the last 40+ years of my life devoted to making the world a better place by working locally developing and sustaining early childhood and parenting programs.
 My joy is to facilitate positive experiences for young children and provide meaningful parent education.
 I became “introduced” to Buddhism in 1994, and have been studying with Kilung Rinpoche since 2005.
 I have had the good fortune of traveling to Tibet with Rinpoche, and the blessing of sponsoring Tibetan nuns and families in Northern India.
 I am honored to volunteer for the Kilung Foundation, and consider it a privilege to work closely with the team of practitioners that surrounds Rinpoche.
 I am happy to be a part of manifesting Rinpoche’s work in the West, and continuing to support his work with his community in Tibet.
 I am also devoted to my own family and loving community and sangha of South Whidbey Island.

 Diane co-founded the Kilung Foundation with Kilung Jigme Rinpoche in 1998 and went on to serve as its Managing Director for thirteen years.
 In 2011 she stepped down to pursue more concentrated Buddhist practice, but continues to advise the board.
 Diane has a degree in journalism and anthropology from The Evergreen State College.

 Jame, Project Manager in Tibet